yosrimhamdi/bossnet/server/src/middlewares/validators/README.md

-this folder contains request validators middlewares for controllers
+This folder contains request validators as middlewares for controllers